Lezeper/financial-calculator-shs/README.md

         * Calculate purchase category rewards.
         * Determine whether this transaction will crash me.
 If no, tell me what account I can use and show me transactions.
+        * Tell me how much money I can spend on specific date for each account.
         ~ Determine how much money you need for current plan.
 ## Library
         Angular 1.6